rafugafu/PyNotes/README.md

 ![Opening Images in PyNotes](images/Image_in_PyNotes.png)
 ![Write Command Example](images/Write_Command_Example.png)
 # Installation
+For Windows, download Python from [here](https://www.python.org/downloads/windows/).
+Click [here](pynotes_debian_installer.sh) to download the Debian installer script, [here](pynotes_rpm_installer.sh) for the RPM installer script, and [here](pynotes_windows_installer.py) for the Windows Installer.
-System: Ubuntu or Windows 10 / 11 with python 3.10 or above (Everything may not work with older versions).
+System: Ubuntu or Windows 10 / 11 with python 3.10 or above (Everything may not work properly with older versions of Python).
 **Easytk needs ttkthemes to work.
 It is automatically installed with other packages from version 1.4.2.
 For older versions, install with:**
 `pip3 install ttkthemes`
 ## Images